veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 Checking connectivity... done.
 {% endhighlight %}

-It will clone defined dependencies to `.deps/` directory and create a symbolic links in `libs/` directory to sources:
+It will clone defined dependencies to `.deps/` directory and create symbolic links in `libs/` directory to sources in dependencies:
 {% highlight text %}
 $ ls -gho libs
 lrwxrwxrwx 1 30 Sep  6 12:33 emoji -> ../.deps/veelenga-emoji.cr/src